AEFeinstein/Super-2023-Swadge-FW/README.md

     void (*fnEspNowRecvCb)(const uint8_t* mac_addr, const uint8_t* data, uint8_t len, int8_t rssi);

     /**
-     * This function is called whenever an ESP NOW packet is sent.
+     * This function is called whenever an ESP-NOW packet is sent.
      * It is just a status callback whether or not the packet was actually sent.
      * This will be called after calling espNowSend() *